 - Coursework

-- Essavs
+- Essays

 - Reports

 - Portfolio

 - Reflective log book

 - Presentation/oral assessment

 - Work based assessment

 - Practical assessment

 - Written assessment

 - Written examination

 - Multiple choice examination

 - Dissertation (final year)

-This course will provide you will the skills and knowledge to help vou progress into careers such as a sports coach, performance analyst, sports development officer, sports scientist, sports psychologist, fitness instructor/ personal trainer and a strength and conditioning coach.
+This course will provide you will the skills and knowledge to help you progress into careers such as a sports coach, performance analyst, sports development officer, sports scientist, sports psychologist, fitness instructor/ personal trainer and a strength and conditioning coach.
 The course will provide you with the foundations to progress on to postgraduate qualifications such as a PGCE or MSc.
 Work placements will be embedded into your modules to provide you with valuable experience required for working in the sports industry.

-- Smaller class sizes will lead to a significant amount of contact time with your lecturers to help support you with your studies. - As well as lectures at our main Park Crescent campus, students will use state-ofthe-art sports laboratory, gym facilities and sports hall based at the college. - Coaching and teaching placements will be offered to students to help develop experience and improve career prospects. - 100% of students in 2015/16 were employed in a sports related job before or within 6 months of graduation.
+- Smaller class sizes will lead to a significant amount of contact time with your lecturers to help support you with your studies. - As well as lectures at our main Park Crescent campus, students will use state-ofthe-art sports laboratory, gym facilities and sports hall based at the college. - Coaching and teaching placements will be offered to students to help develop experience and improve career prospects.